cgoettel/mt-alignment-wrapper/README.md

 The parser checks the command line arguments, ensuring that the correct options have been specified, and then runs through the TMX file.
 Unless the current line in the TMX is a `<tuv>` tag, the parser moves on.
 For every `<tuv>` tag, the parser grabs the language from that line and prints the contents of that tag on either the left or right (as user specified).
 Once both lines have been printed, `\ParallelPar` is printed which sets up the environment for the next line of text.

+For every line, the parser converts any Unicode characters into TeX-friendly diacritical marks.
+For example, `é` is converted to `\'e`.
+This function, `unicode_to_tex` does not parse for every Unicode character, simply the ones that appear in the two sample files.
+See Future work below.

 Currently, the TeX file is always generated with a header and footer (to make a complete TeX file), so the header is printed first, then the while loop, and finally the footer.
 Lastly, `pdflatex` is run, generating a PDF file.
-See further in the below section on future work.
+See Future work below.

 ##Knowledge sources and corpora
 The two included example files are General Conference talks that have been aligned using the LF Aligner tool.